gbdev/pandocs/src/Audio_Registers.md

 If [the DAC](#DACs) is off, then the write to NRx4 will be ineffective and won't turn the channel on.

 [^freq_sweep_underflow]:
-The wavelength sweep cannot normally underflow, so a "decreasing" sweep (`NR10` bit 3 set) won't turn the channel off.
+The period sweep cannot normally underflow, so a "decreasing" sweep (`NR10` bit 3 set) won't turn the channel off.

 ### FF25 — NR51: Sound panning